 The objective of the International Diploma in Professional Culinary Arts is to enhance, increase and strengthen students’ knowledge and skills in Culinary Arts.
 They will learn about the Basic Skills and Techniques required in a professional kitchen.
 The student is also expected to acquire experiences and learnings in International Cuisines with emphasis on Western and Eastern Cuisines to be taught by world class instructors will teach them a handful of detectable intercontinental recipes.
 This program will run for ten (10) months.

-Here are the Modules covered by the program (inclusive of a 600-hour externship)
+Here are the modules covered by the program.

 Module 1: Food Safety & Sanitation

 The course starts with a lecture stressing the importance of sanitation, characteristics and causes of food borne illness, and preventing unsanitary conditions.
 Aside from this, students are also trained by the Philippine Red Cross to prepare them during emergency situations.

 Module 2: Basic Culinary Skills

 Knife handling is one of the most basic building blocks in culinary arts.
 Whether it’s the students first time in the kitchen or not, the 16-session module will help them sharpen their basic skills with greater consistency and confidence.
 Class begins with a tutorial on proper posture and knife handling.
 Kitchen terminology will become their second language.
 After a series of slicing and dicing, students then will sharpen their skills in deboning chicken, beef, and pork as well as filleting fish.
 They are trained to create great soups with its basic stocks even without using recipes.